OSINT

 To maintain complete anonymity, Tor browser is an amazing browser to search for things.
 It directs the traffic through the Tor network making it difficult to track.

-It can be downloaded from the following webite:
+It can be downloaded from the following website:

 https://www.torproject.org/download/

-After downloading, the file can be extracted, and the browser can be started.
-By using –register-app flag, the Tor browser can be launched from the applications menu.
+After downloading, extract the file and start the browser.
+Use the –register-app flag to launch the Tor browser from the applications menu.

 ./start-tor-browser.desktop --register-app